quixio/quix-docs/docs/quix-cloud/quickstart.md

 You're now ready to create your first project.

-1. Give your project a suitable name, such as "CLI Pipeline".
-2. Select the `Quix advanced configuration` option.
-3. Click `Let's get started`.
-4. Select your Git provider from the `Connect to your own Git repo` panel.
+1. Click `Authorise` to connect your Github account to Quix.
+2. Select the account that you used during the [Quix CLI Quickstart](../cli/cli-quickstart.md) to install the QuixIntegration application.
+3. Select which repositories you wish to authorise access to (select at least the one containing the Quix pipeline code)
+4. Click `Install & Authorize`.
-5. Link the project to your Git repository using the setup guide provided for your chosen Git provider.
+5. Select the Git repository used during the [Quix CLI Quickstart](../cli/cli-quickstart.md) from the list provided.
-6. Click `Validate` to make sure everything is good and then click `Done`.
-7. Click `Create project`.
+6. Click `Create project`.

-8. Now create an environment.
-Enter an environment name of "PRODUCTION".
+## Step 3: Create an environment of your project

+1. Now, create an environment where the pipeline will be deployed.
+Enter "PRODUCTION" as the environment name.
-9. Make sure the `main` branch is selected.
+2. Make sure the `main` branch is selected.
-10. Click `Continue`.
+3. Click `Continue`.
-11. Select the Quix managed broker (which is the default option).
+4. Select the Quix managed broker.
-12. Click `Create environment`.
+5. Click `Create environment`.
 After the environment is fully created you are taken to your pipeline view.

-## Step 3: Synchronize your Quix environment
+## Step 4: Synchronize your Quix environment

-To synchronize your pipeline view with your Git repository, click the `Sync environment` button, which is located in the top right of your pipeline view.
+To synchronize your pipeline view with your Git repository, click the `Sync environment` button, which is located in the center of your pipeline view.

 You'll be shown the `Sync to this commit` dialog.
 View the changes that are to be made and then click `Sync to this commit`.

-Now click `Go to pipeline`.

-## Step 4: See your pipeline running in Quix Cloud

 In the pipeline view you can see your pipeline running:

 ![CLI Pipeline running](../images/cli/pipeline-quix-cloud.png)

+🎉 Congratulations!
+Your pipeline is now deployed and running in the cloud! 🎉

 ## Step 5: View a deployment running in Quix Cloud